Feasinde/Semantics/README.md

 ##Usage:

-On the shell, simply import the script and its functions by typing:
+Place the script on your working directory and simply import the script and its functions by typing on the shell:

 ``from semQuantifiers import *``